FAQ

 • According to the FPT Regulations, companies that import, wholesale, store and distribute gasoline and diesel products that are sold to retail stations are required to submit regular reports that include data on fuel imports, storage capacity, bulk sales, and wholesale prices, to the BCUC starting in November 2020.

-• The BC government also issued a Special Direction, under section 4 of the FPT Act, directing BC retail dealers of reportable fuels to submit data to the BCUC as part of a retail data collection pilot (Retail Pilot).
-This Retail Pilot will be used to inform the development of regulations for fuel retailers by the BC government.
+• The BC government also issued a Special Direction , under section 4 of the FPT Act, directing BC retail dealers of reportable fuels to submit data to the BCUC as part of a retail data collection pilot (Retail Pilot).

 • The BCUC will publish fuel pricing data if it is satisfied that protected information will not be disclosed, or that the public interest outweighs any potential harm of releasing the protected data (as per Section 9(2) of the FPT Act).